yousef-s/react-validator/docs/builtin-predicates.md

 isString | Returns true when given a string.
 False otherwise. isArray | Returns true when given an array.
 False otherwise.

+### Advanced Predicates (Curried Functions)

-*The below functions all return functions which act as the predicates.
+*The below functions all return functions which act as the predicates (curried functions).
 This means that you provide "options" e.g. the range up-front, and allows for easy use with rules, for example:*

 `isBetween(30, 40) -> ƒ(value)`